MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/query-api/find-nearby-example.md

 ---
 title: "Find Nearby Example | Microsoft Docs"
-description: Provides a code example that uses a nearby search to retrieve 25 gas stations that are within 25 kilometers of the map center. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code that uses a nearby search, also known as a radial search, that can retrieve up to 25 gas stations within 25 kilometers of the map center. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""